Festuca idahoensis: Description

 It is similar to, but generally taller and larger than, Poa secunda.

 Ecology

 The species can grow in well-soiled areas along with ponderosa pine.

 This is a nutritious and preferred forage grass for wild and domestic animals.
 Typical native grass associates in the far west coastal prairies are Danthonia californica, Deschampsia caespitosa and Nassella pulchra.
 It is a popular larval host, supporting Lindsey's skipper, sandhill skipper, Sonora skipper, woodland skipper, and western banded skipper caterpillars.

+Festuca idahoensis subsp.
+Roemeri is a preferred host plant of many Castilleja flowers, including the rare Castelleja levisecta.

+Cultivation

 Cultivars, such as "Siskiyou Blue," are produced in the horticulture industry for landscape design and garden use.